Atmyre/atmyre_.github.io/_i18n/en/about.md

   Teaching Sber manager employees different classes on machine learning, theory & practice.
 Videos are not available

-### Public speeches
+## Public speeches

-#### 2018
+### 2018

 - [**A talk about 2nd place solution for Machines Can See competition**](https://youtu.be/zNTRmIoPLns)

   Machines Can See 2018 competition was about black-box adversarial attacks on images.
-Participants needed to build an algorithm which would change pictures so that they would become not recognizable by a given hidden network. <br />
+Participants needed to build an algorithm which would change pictures so that they would become not recognizable by a given hidden network.
   - [Competition page](https://competitions.codalab.org/competitions/19090)
   - [Solution code on GitHub](https://github.com/Atmyre/MCS2018_Solution)